dtcenter/METplotpy/docs/Users_Guide/scatter.rst

 Description
 ===========
 The scatter plot is useful for illustrating relationships between pairs of continuous variables.
-This plot was developed to support plotting MPR (matched pair) data from the MET point-stat tool.
+This plot was developed to support plotting MPR (matched pair) data from the MET Point-Stat tool.

 .. note::